Blog

 In Florida, you have a limited window of time to file a personal injury lawsuit.
 This deadline is known as the statute of limitations, and for most drunk driving accident cases, it’s two years from the date of the crash.
 This might sound like a lot of time, but it can pass quickly when you’re dealing with medical treatments and recovery.
 It’s so important to contact an attorney as soon as possible.
 Acting fast allows your legal team to preserve crucial evidence and build the strongest case for you.
 If you miss this two-year deadline, you unfortunately lose your right to seek compensation through the court system, no matter how strong your case is.

-Investigating and Building Your Case
+Investigating the Crash and Building Your Case

 This is where the real work begins.
 To win your claim, we need to show that the other driver was intoxicated and that their actions directly caused your injuries.
 Our team will launch a thorough investigation to gather all the necessary proof.
 This includes obtaining the official police report, which may contain details about a failed sobriety test or arrest.
 We also track down and interview witnesses, collect photos and videos from the scene, and review your medical records to document the full extent of your injuries.
 We leave no stone unturned in building a solid foundation for your personal injury claim.